DATA PROCESSING AGREEMENT

 1 DATA PROTECTION RISK ASSESSMENT

 The Provider executes a risk assessment for each product or service.
-The Provider executes the data protection risk assessment in order to decide which data security measures shall be implemented.
+The Provider executes the data protection risk assessment in order to decide which data security measures are implemented.
 The aim is to define the appropriate level of data security measures for each product or service.
-In all cases, Provider has implemented at least the security measures described in chapters below.
+In all cases, the Provider has implemented at least the security measures described in chapters below.

 2 SECURITY MEASURES